 Wondercide Shark Tank Update

-Sales continue to soar as fleas, ticks, and other pests drop, well, like flies.
+Sales continued to soar as fleas, ticks, and other pests drop, well, like flies.
 These ladies are on a mission to rid the world of pests, in the name of a beloved dog.
 Rest easy, Luna.
 Your legacy lives on.

 In 2019, a class action lawsuit was filed against the company because the “green” product “contains synthetic chemicals and at least one of the ingredients is linked to skin irritation and allergic reactions.”
 The lawsuit was “voluntarily dismissed with prejudice because the parties reached a settlement agreement, the terms of which have not been disclosed.”
+Despite that glitch, the company managed to get into hundreds of pet stores nationwide, including PetsMart.

 Posts About Wondercide on Shark Tank Blog